douglasmazzinghy/2026-MME/README.md

 ## Article

-The article, including all details about the algorithm, was submitted to Mining, Metallurgy & Exploration SME’s journal (https://link.springer.com/journal/42461) in June 2026.
+The article, including all details about the algorithm, was submitted to Mining, Metallurgy & Exploration SME’s journal (https://link.springer.com/journal/42461) in August 2026.